-Additionally, our Corporate Governance Principles provide a framework for MYR Group's corporate governance and assist the Board in the exercise of its responsibilities to help ensure compliance with governing law and our policies.
+Additionally, the Board has adopted Corporate Governance Principles that provide a framework for MYR Group's corporate governance.
+The Corporate Governance Principles assist the Board in the exercise of its responsibilities to help confirm compliance with governing law and our policies.